-- (4) Keeping all stored data safe and secure, with appropriate back-up arrangements. - (5) Using all data only for the purposes which are agreed by the informed consent of the data subject.
+(4) Keeping all stored data safe and secure, with appropriate back-up arrangements.

+(5) In the case of specific permissions (where the basis for data processing is not covered by contract completion or legal obligation): Using all data only for the purposes which are agreed by the informed consent of the data subject.
 Written consent to such usage is also to be stored securely and in the case of students seeking QQI awards, specific consent will be stored on the pro forma consent forms supplied.

-- (6) Adding additional security for "Special Categories of Data".
-These will be stored with additional password protection, with access only to nominated staff members, such as the Programme Director or relevant Programme Administrator. - (7) Complying with any and all Subjects Access Requests (SARs) within the statutory timeframe allowed. - (8) Notifying the designated organisational Data Protection Officer (DPO) and Data Protection Commissioner of any personal data security breaches within 72 hours of such a breach occurring.
+(6) Adding additional security for "Special Categories of Data".
+These will be stored with additional password protection, with access only to nominated staff members, such as the Programme Director or relevant Programme Administrator.

+(7) Complying with any and all Subjects Access Requests (SARs) within the statutory timeframe allowed.

+(8) Notifying the designated organisational Data Protection Officer (DPO) and Data Protection Commissioner of any personal data security breaches within 72 hours of such a breach occurring.